panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 Then ask yourself: does the increased performance, compared to increased complexity, worth using `useCallback()`?

+To enable the memoization of the entire component output I recommend checking my post [Use React.memo() wisely](/use-react-memo-wisely/).

 *Do you know use cases that worth using `useCallback()`?
 Please share your experience in a comment below.*